AnyLog-co/documentation/08- Blockchain & Metadata/02- Policy & Metadata.md

 }
 ```

 * **Node policy** - This provides information on how to interact with the node.
-With the exception of the _operator_
+Except for the _operator_
 node, which requires a node policy, all other nodes' policies are optionally defined.
-The reason _operator_ is
+The  _operator_ is
-required is because otherwise the network wouldn't know where the data is stored.
+required because otherwise the network wouldn't know where the data is stored.

 ```json
 {